The following information was sent to the web committee about the redesign of the library website:

 Midterm Checkpoint (our second classroom meeting).

 The first phase must be completed.
-Better yet would be to have an initial prototype website based on the findings from phase one.
+Better yet would be an initial prototype website based on the findings from phase one.